 Q: How has the pandemic affected the industry at large?

 Just like any other business, the pandemic put stress on the employee relocation services industry and the companies that support them.
 Relocations were paused as employees worked from home.
 Montway’s data regarding auto relocations supported that trend; even the most popular routes, such as from Seattle to New York or New York to Los Angeles, saw a decrease in moves.

 While the traditional routes showed less volume, new relocation destinations started popping up.
 If a company instituted a permanent remote work policy, employees could essentially work from anywhere.
 While it may not always be paid for by the employer, Montway saw an increase of residential moves from highly-populated cities to more suburban and resort-like locations.

-The retail side of our business saw dramatic growth as a whole.
-Montway experienced 58% growth in 2021 and we’re seeing our relocation management clients rebounding as well.
+The retail side of our business saw dramatic growth and as a whole, Montway experienced 30% growth in 2020.
+We’re not out of the woods yet, but our relocation management clients are rebounding.

 Q: What changes, innovations or trends are you seeing?